praveen1664/Github-Bitcoin-Pipeline/README.md

 ======================================
 ### (A) test it in Same repo & my account.
 ----------------------------------------
-1. Clone this repo & do some dummy update say in add some comment in READMDEmd.
+1. Clone this repo & do some dummy checkin say add some comment in READMDEmd.
 2. Make some meaningful comments & do a push.
 3. The Github action "Terraform_Plan_Apply" will trigger automatically.
-4. You can Watch it to be completed in repo->Actions->Terraform_Plan_Apply workflow
+4. You can Watch it to be completed in repo,Actions,Terraform_Plan_Apply workflow
 5. check all of the logs.
 6. You can contact me to see how the infra has been created in aws.
-7. Run anoher work flow to destroy the infra from repo -> Actions-> terraform_destroy to destroy the infra.
+7. Run anoher work flow to destroy the infra from repo , Actions, terraform_destroy to destroy the infra.
 (You need toenter Destroy to proceed further)
 ----------------------------------------------
 ### (B) Test this from command line on your system
 ------------------------------